Somalia is situated on the Horn of Africa and is squeezed in between Ethiopia to the west, Djibouti to the north-west

 - Visas - Most countries do need a visa in order to enter Somalia, but it can be acquired on arrival at the Bosaso Airport and it lasts for 30 days.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, check your country's requirements for Somalia before you come to visit.

 - Currency - Somali shilling is the official currency in Somalia.
 ATMs aren't widespread but you can find some, mostly within Somali banks.